 The following pages contain our resource guide for EMT classes.
-If you have the EMT Audio Lecture app, EMT Review Plus app or EMTReview.com instructor account, the curriculum guide outlines the specific sections in each resource that you can apply to your course topics.
+If your class is using the EMT Audio Lecture app or EMT Review Plus app, the curriculum guide outlines the specific sections in each resource you can apply to your course topics.

-All educators can use the discussion board questions at the end of the curriculum guide for ready-to-go online content for your course sections.
-There's also a list of pathophysiology questions.
+All educators can use the discussion board questions and most of the items in the Other Resources column for ready-to-go course content.
+Make sure you check out the pathophysiology discussion questions.